Call for papers

-Those who are interested in making a presentation at the conference should indicate your initial interest by writing to Mr. Wenkai Zhang at firstname.lastname@example.org by 30 April 2017.
+Those who are interested in making a presentation at the conference should indicate your initial interest by writing to Dr. Sanjun Sun at email@example.com by 30 April 2017.
 Please state your full name and institution/affiliation in the email message (Click to download Form for initial interest information).
 The deadline for submitting the abstract is 30 June 2017.
 The letter of acceptance will be sent by 30 July 2017.
 (Click to download Form for Abstract Submission. ) Abstracts should be written in English and about 250-300 words.
-Please kindly submit abstracts to email@example.com before the deadline.
+Please kindly submit abstracts to firstname.lastname@example.org before the deadline.

 Registration and fees

-Please note that the fee covers the conference pack, refreshments, lunches, a conference dinner, certificate for participation, and is non-refundable.
+Please note that the fee covers the conference pack, refreshments, lunches, a conference dinner, and certificate for participation.
 The fee does not cover travel, accommodations or other meals not specified.

 A letter of invitation will be provided upon request to registrants who have completed their registration.